Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/05_BasicOrderManagementProcess.md

 In this section, the basic order management process is explained in detail, from the moment the customer places an order in an online shop up to the product delivery.
 You can add further process steps as necessary, as well as omit any of them if they are not applicable to your business process.

 The order management process is steered through a workflow, which determines exactly what happens at every moment.
-The *Workflows* module allows you to design and manage the workflow, as well as to monitor the progress of your process in real time, enabling you to detect and solve any potential issues immediately.
+The *Process Orchestration** module allows you to design and manage the workflow, as well as to monitor the progress of your process in real time, enabling you to detect and solve any potential issues immediately.

 ## Basic principles